jackjyq/vscode-theme-brogrammer-plus/README.md

 # Brogrammer Plus VS Code theme

-Brogrammer theme with semantic highlighting and more.
+Brogrammer theme with semantic highlighting and more

 ![](./icon.png)